 Well-kept records are essential to good Child Protection practice.
 All staff are clear about the need to record and report concerns about a pupil or pupils within the Academy.

+Child Protection concerns are recorded electronically in My Concern.

-As to the process for recording - see Appendix B. The DSL is responsible for receiving, actioning, maintaining and reviewing these records and for deciding at what point they should be shared with, or copied and passed over to, other agencies.
+The DSL is responsible for receiving, actioning, maintaining and reviewing these records and for deciding at what point they should be shared with, or copied and passed over to, other agencies.